Far and Away: Production

+Ron Howard's grandfather, who participated in the Land Run of 1893, 99-years prior to the film's release, was the inspiration for inclusion of the plotline in the movie.
 The film was shot in Montana for business reasons, but the Oklahoma Historical Society was involved in its production.
 Imagine Production Co. toured the areas around Montana for a week.
 They visited different areas before selecting Billings, Montana.
-Ron Howard, whose film Backdraft was in the stages of being released in theatres at the time, arrived in Billings to begin the groundwork for the film.
+Howard, whose film Backdraft was in the stages of being released in theatres at the time, arrived in Billings to begin the groundwork for the film.
 One site outside of town was a 12000 acre ranch, which was going to be used to film the Oklahoma Land Rush scene.
 Working titles for the film included The Irish Story and An Irish Story.

 Principal photography began in Montana on May 28, 1991.
 After several weeks of preparation, the cast and crew filmed the Oklahoma Land Rush scene on July 7, 1991.
-Eight hundred riders and extras, nine hundred horses, mule, oxen, and two hundred wagons were used on a quarter-mile wide set.
+Eight hundred riders and extras, nine hundred horses, mule, oxen and two hundred wagons were used on a quarter-mile wide set.
 Nine cameras were used to film the action sequences.
 During the filming of the scene, four people broke bones and one horse died.
-Cruise's boxing match was filmed at the Billings Depot.
+Joseph Donnelly (Tom Cruise)'s boxing match was filmed at the Billings Depot.
 Local area residents were used as extras for the sequence.
-American Humane reported that "The production company not only met American Humane's Guidelines, but went that extra mile to ensure both the physical and mental wellness of the animals."
+American Humane Society reported that "The production company not only met American Humane's Guidelines, but went that extra mile to ensure both the physical and mental wellness of the animals."

 After filming wrapped in Billings, the cast and crew traveled to Dublin, Ireland, to complete filming.
 Ardmore Studios in Wicklow was used to film interior sequences, and the streets of Boston were filmed in Dublin.

-It was the first film shot in Panavision Super 70 and the first film to be shot in 70mm in a decade since Tron (1982).
+It was the first film shot in Panavision Super 70 and the first film to be shot in 70 mm in a decade since Tron (1982).
 The Arriflex 765 camera was also used, as the camera was capable of 100 frames per second which was used for slow-motion shots during the Oklahoma land rush scene.